amirmasp/StockLandMatchingEngine/README.md

    Each order is for quantity 1

-   Only one new order per symbol for each firm
+   Only one new order per symbol for each firm(a firm can not have a buy and a sell order for the one symbol)

+   New Orders sent for a symbol where a firm already has an existing order will be ignored

+* Modify